mulleady96/LoyaltyCardApp/README.md

 1. Clone repository from github.
 2. Ensure you have nodeJS installed on your machine.
 3. Run npm i - To install all app dependencies.
+4. npm run compodoc - To view the entire documentation for the project, including the app structure/eco-system.
-4. Run ionic serve - To serve the app to a localhost.
+5. Run ionic serve - To serve the app to a localhost.